 In Minnesota, cheese curds are more often served fried in batter than “naked.”
 Good cheese curd is lightly battered and then deep-fried until they turn golden brown.

 After frying, the cheese curds become crisp and oozy.
 They can also be paired with some tangy dipping sauce to make them extra flavorful.
 Minnesota locals love having cheese curds as bar food.
 You may even find them eaten as an alternative to pizza, nachos, or popcorn.

 The last few entries have been rich, fatty, or starchy foods – or all of the above!
 They are delicious without a doubt, and in a state where winter can be life or death, they keep the cold out, but you should know that Minnesota food is not just about richness, fattiness, or tons of starch.

-There are some lighter options available that also pack a flavorful punch, as well as keep out the chills.
+Some lighter options are available that also pack a flavorful punch and keep out the chills.
 Pho (pronounced Fuh) happens to be one of them.

 You can travel to Vietnam for the real deal, but Minnesota’s offerings are pretty stellar as well.
 A big reason why that’s the case is that Minnesota is home to sizable Hmong and Vietnamese communities that emigrated following the Vietnam War.

-Pho is famous for being a light and refreshing soup dish that contains broth, vegetables, some type of protein, and rice noodles.
+Pho is famous for being a light and refreshing soup dish containing broth, vegetables, protein, and rice noodles.
 Restaurants can change how they serve pho by including their own blend of herbs.
 As for the vegetables, crunchy bean sprouts are almost always included in pho.

 So yeah, It’s not hard to imagine how giant bowls of hot, spicy soup became popular in a snowy place like Minnesota.
 The most traditional protein option is beef.
 Often, thin slices of beef are included with the broth, but some restaurants aim to increase the dish’s richness by adding elements such as bone marrow.